ahmed751995/FSND-capstone-project/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
-from the same directory in terminal run:
+to create the database run the followinng bash code in the terminal:

 ```bash
 createdb castingAgency